 The following State Government policies and plans concerning conservation and development relate to this land:

-The land is in the Golden Grove Residential and Tea Tree Gully Zone.
+The land is in Residential Tea Tree Gully Zone.

 The Council's Development Plan governs what activities may occur on the land and how it may be developed during the life of the Plan.